 Stan is widely recognized as a leader in digital health technology and Cybersecurity, particularly innovations that are both relevant and usable in low-resource settings.
-Stan is currently the Director Center for Cybersecurity at Kean University, where he also lectures in Foundations in Cybersecurity, Cyber Policy, Digital Crime and Terrorism, Firewalls & Secure CPU, and Cybersecurity Risk Management, and is the Point-of-Contact for the university NSA CAE-CD.
+Stan is currently the Head of the Center for Cybersecurity at Kean University, where he also lectures in Foundations in Cybersecurity, Cyber Policy, Digital Crime and Terrorism, Firewalls & Secure CPU, and Cybersecurity Risk Management, and is the Point-of-Contact for the university's National Security Agency (NSA) Center of Academic Excellence Cyber Defense (CAE-CD).
 As part of the NSA CAE-CD designation, he provides 2-year and 4-year college and university mentoring and application peer-reviewing.
 Previously Stan worked at the State of New York Metropolitan Transportation Authority (MTA) Police as the Lead Application Security.
 Prior to the MTA, Stan was the Director of Information Technology at the global public health Non-Government Organization, Population Council.
 Under his leadership, the Population Council’s proprietary, award-winning audio computer-assisted self-interviewing (ACASI) survey software he developed has been successfully used in field- and clinic-based NIH-sponsored public health research.